 The Series A Preferred Stock issued to DermaStar in the offering were issued in reliance on the exemption from the registration requirements of Section 4(2) of the Securities Act.
-In determining that the issuance of the securities pursuant to the Series A Purchase Agreement qualified for an exemption under Section 4(2), we relied on the following facts: DermaStar is an accredited investor; the Company did not use general solicitation or advertising to market the securities; DermaStar represented that it was purchasing the securities for its own account and not with a view to distribute them; and the securities restricted securities.
+In determining that the issuance of the securities pursuant to the Series A Purchase Agreement qualified for an exemption under Section 4(2), we relied on the following facts: DermaStar is an accredited investor; the Company did not use general solicitation or advertising to market the securities; DermaStar represented that it was purchasing the securities for its own account and not with a view to distribute them; and the securities issued were restricted securities.

 On December 9, 2011, we filed a Certificate of Designation to our Amended and Restated Certificate of Incorporation with the Secretary of State of the State of Delaware setting forth the rights and preferences of the Series A Preferred Stock.
-Among other things, the Certificate of Designation (i) authorizes 10 shares of the Company's preferred stock to be designated as "Series A Convertible Preferred Stock"; (ii) grants the holders of the Series A Preferred Stock the right to convert into the Company's Common Stock at a conversion price of \$0.06668, as adjusted; (iii) grants a liquidation preference of \$10,000 per share of Series A Preferred Stock; (iv) provides that the holders of Series A Preferred Stock shall vote with the holders of the Company's common stock on an "as converted basis"; and (v) provides that the affirmative vote of a majority of the outstanding shares of the Series A Preferred Stock is required to approve certain other corporate matters including, among other things, changes to the rights of the holders of the Series A Preferred Stock, amendments to our Certificate of Incorporation or Bylaws, issuance of priority or parity securities, issuance of debt securities, entry into certain fundamental transactions and increase or decrease the size of the Board of Directors of the Company.
+Among other things, the Certificate of Designation (i) authorizes 10 shares of the Company's preferred stock to be designated as "Series A Convertible Preferred Stock"; (ii) grants the holders of the Series A Preferred Stock the right to convert into the Company's Common Stock at a conversion price of \$0.0668, as adjusted; (iii) grants a liquidation preference of \$10,000 per share of Series A Preferred Stock (iv) provides that the holders of Series A Preferred Stock is required to approve certain other corporate matters including, among other things, changes to the rights of the Series A Preferred Stock is required to approve certain other corporate matters including, among other things, changes to the rights of the Series A Preferred Stock, amendments to our Certificate of Incorporation or Bylaws, issuance of priority or parity securities, issuance of debt securities, entry into certain fundamental transactions and increase or decrease the size of the Searce of Directors of the Company.